Blunk-electronic/ET/README.md

 - Ada is defined by ISO/IEC 8652:2012 and MIL-STD-1815
 - Ada is beautiful :-)

-### Things to do and issues
+### Roadmap, things to do and issues
-- Assembly variants
+- assembly variants
-- Zero-Ohms Resistors
+- zero-Ohms resistors
-- Accessories of components
+- accessories of components (screws, washers, clamps, ...)
-- Import EAGLE projects and libraries
+- import EAGLE projects and libraries
+- graphical user interface (GTKada based)
+- web browser support so that ET can be operated on every operating system

 ### Collaboration
 - We need a nice web site for the project.